 Chapel of Obispo de Madrid

-– The church is located on – Plaza de la Paja -means, Square of the Straw.
-It’s called like that because of the bishop living in them are (Don Gutierres Carvajal of Plasencia) who used to sell his surplus straw there.
+The church is located on – Plaza de la Paja that translates to Square of the Straw.
+It’s called like that because of a bishop who used to live there (Don Gutierres Carvajal of Plasencia) and sell his surplus straw there.

 – Check them here